 There are two basic steps for making a pecan pie.

-First, combine eggs, sugar, and corn syrup.
+First, combine eggs, sugar, and corn syrup in a large mixing bowl.
 Stir in melted butter and then add pecans and mix thoroughly.

-Second, pour the pecan mixture into an uncooked pie shell and bake at 350 degrees for 30 to 40 minutes.
+Second, pour the pecan pie filling into an uncooked pie crust and bake at 350 degrees for 30 to 40 minutes.

 The History of the Pecan Pie